SBA Elections for Fall 2014 - Candidates

 The purpose of these rules is to make sure that candidates are not spending too much time or money on their campaigns, and that voters are not too heavily bothered by the campaigns.
 The Elections Committee wants to promote collegial elections.

 All JD and LLM Students may vote for the Student Senator.
-Only current 1Ls may vote for the 1L representatives and only current LLMs may vote for the LLM representatives.
+Only current 1Ls may vote for the 1L representatives, only current LLMs may vote for the LLM representatives, and only transfer students in their first semester as transfer students at NYU Law may vote for transfer rep.

 Candidates are also required to submit a personal statement via email to email@example.com.
 Personal statements for positions must be no more than 500 words in length.
 They can be as short as the candidate would like.
 Candidates may include a photo of themselves in the email for publication along with their personal statements.
 If candidates wish to include a photograph, they should include it in their personal statement and format it as they would like it to appear.
 All of the personal statements and photographs will be made available to the student body before and during the election.

 Candidates are allowed a maximum of two posters, each no larger than 11" by 14" Candidates must follow the building's posting policy in Mercer and D'Ag to get their posters up.
-If candidates want to share posters with other candidates, then their number of posters is correspondingly increased -- i.e. two candidates who share all of their posters get a maximum of 4 posters.
+If candidates want to share posters with other candidates, then their number of posters is correspondingly increased -- i.e. two candidates who share all posters get four posters maximum.

 Telephoning individual students is permitted.
 Telephoning students on behalf of a candidate is not permitted.
 Mass texting by the candidate or on behalf of a candidate is also not permitted.

 Any form of leafletting is not permitted.
-Stickers are permitted to be handed out and worn by students.
-Don’t stick stickers to walls or furniture.
-Don’t use stickers to make more work for our maintenance staff.
+Stickers may be handed out and worn by students.
+Don’t stick stickers to walls or furniture and make more work for maintenance staff.

 Emailing your friends to ask them or remind them to vote for you is permitted.
 However, mass messages (emails directed to 10 or more students) are restricted to three times during the campaign period.
-A Coase’s listserve or any other listserve posting counts as one mass message.
+A posting to any school listserve counts as one mass message.
 On mass emails, candidates should "cc" firstname.lastname@example.org.
 Note that all e-mails sent by or reasonably interpreted to be on behalf of the candidate count toward the limit, so please use good judgment.
 A mass email on a candidate’s behalf will, at the discretion of the Election Committee, count towards the candidate’s email limit.

 During the election period (from when petitions are available until after the election), candidates are NOT permitted to hold or have held for them election parties.
 Election parties are defined by the SBA as those parties where candidates or others in support of those candidates post or hand out campaign materials, give a speech on behalf of any individual’s candidacy, or where groups of 10 or more students gather to plan campaigning activities.